MarcelAlfonsoGarcia/D2SeamCarving/README.md

 * Alex will build the image data interface/class as well as code to load and save images to/from the file system by Mar 3rd

+## Test Plan

+### Test Descriptions

+* **calculateImageEnergy**
+    * This will test the method that sets pixel Energy for all the pixels in an image
+    * Ensures that every pixel is assigned the proper pixel energy for the whole image
+    * Input: A simple 3x3 image with black pixels at determined locations
+    * Output: values for energy of all pixels in image calculated by hand
+* **calculatePixelEnergy**
+    * This will test the method that calculates the pixel energy for each pixel in an image.
+    * Ensures that for a given pixel, the correct energy value is calculated
+    * Input: A simple 3x3 image with black pixels at determined locations
+    * Output: values for the energy of a given pixel determined by hand
+* **findSeam**
+    * This will test the method that finds the optimal path of energy (seam) through the image
+    * Ensures that the seam found is the path (horizontal or vertical) through the image that has the least total energy
+    * Input: A simple 3x3 image with known pixel energy for all 9 pixels
+    * Output: the vertical or horizontal series of pixels from top to bottom or left to right respectively (determined on paper) that has the lowest total energy
+* **ImageWrapper.removeHorizontalSeam** and **removeVerticalSeam**
+    * This test will verify the removeHorizontal/Vertical seam methods remove only the correct pixels, specified by a seam from an image
+    * Input: a simple 3x3 image with known contents, various seams to remove
+    * Output: a resulting image with the pixels removed specified by the seam

+### User Actions:

+* We expect the user to select a file, a number of seams to carve, and a seam direction before clicking _Submit_ in order to perform the carves.
+    * If they don’t select a file, an exception will appear in the GUI notifying them
+    * The program is set to not allow the user to select files not in the Image formats (png, jpeg, etc…)
+    * If they don’t set a number of carves, an exception will appear in the GUI notifying them
+    * One of the carve directions will be selected on startup and because they are radio buttons they will never be both null, but we will still have an error appear just in case (can’t trust users too much)
+* They should then be able to click on _Next_ the next seam to be removed highlighted in red, and click again to see the image with the seam removed.
+This will be allowed until all steps are seen and the image is fully carved.
+    * If no image has been submitted, an error will appear
+    * Once the user reaches the end of the image carousel, nothing will happen
+* By clicking _Prev_ they should be able to go backwards in the process.
+    * If no image has been submitted, an error will appear
+    * Once the user reaches the beginning of the image carousel, nothing will happen
+* By clicking _Last_ they should be able to see the last image, i.e. the image after it has been carved
+    * If no image has been submitted, an error will appear
+* By clicking _Save_ they should be able to save the image they are currently viewing
+    * If no image is being shown an error will appear
+* Lastly, by clicking _Animate_ they will see the seams be removed at a 50ps rate as if they were clicking on _Next_.
+  Once it reaches the end of the carousel, it will start again from the beginning.
+The user can stop the animation at any time by clicking on _Stop Animate_ which will appear only after the _Animate_ button is clicked and disappears once it has been clicked.
+    * If no image has been submitted, an error will appear
+    * We will have the animate automatically stop after a certain period of time in order to prevent having the infinite while loop run forever.